Last updated: May 5, 2021

 With Outfunnel, you can:

-- Create and send single and multi-stage email campaigns to recipients defined by your CRM filters
+- Use our simple email campaigns tool to create and send single and multi-stage email campaigns to recipients defined by your CRM filters.